The Divinity School, Oxford – History and Harry Potter in the Bodleian Library

-So, what’s so special about Divinity School and why you should visit?
+So, what’s so special about Divinity School and why should you visit?

 We’ve got you covered.
-History, Harry Potter and a few fun facts included for good measure.
+History, Harry Potter and a few fun facts are included for good measure.
 Here’s everything you need to know about Oxford’s Divinity School.

 What is the Divinity School?